 In 1932 the Uzbek SSR formed the committee to manage Scientific Research Institutes and in 1940 Uzbek branch of Academy of Sciences was formed.
-On 4 November 1940 it was transformed into the Uzbek Academy of Sciences38.
+On 4 November 1940 it was transformed into the Uzbek Academy of Sciences.
 Many more, higher educational institutions were established through out the country.
-In capital Tashkent by 1957 there were fifteen such institutions, which included besides Central Asian University (renamed in 1961 as Tashkent State University), the Polytechnic Institute (geology, mining, mechanical engineering, chemistry, building), the Textile Institute, the Railway Engineering Transport Institute, the Electro Technical Communication Institute, the Agricultural Institute, Irrigation and Agricultural Mechanization Institute, the Finance and Economics Institute, the Theatrical Institute, the Medical Institute, the Pharmaceutical Institute etc39.
-The number of students who graduated from all these higher educational institutes increased steadily.
-In 1923-24 academic year only 21 Uzbek student were enrolled in the Central Asian University40.
-By academic year 1939 the number of students graduated from different who educational institutes reached up to 20,000 and by 1959 the number was 1,05,000 and the learning were established in the country.
-These include teachers training institutes in Fargana, Anidijan, Urgench, Kokand and other cities37.
+In capital Tashkent by 1957 there were fifteen such institutions, which included besides Central Asian University (renamed in 1961 as Tashkent State University), the Polytechnic Institute (geology, mining, mechanical engineering, chemistry, building), the Textile Institute, the Railway Engineering Transport Institute, the Electro Technical Communication Institute, the Agricultural Institute, the Irrigation and Agricultural Mechanization Institute, the Finance and Economics Institute, the Theatrical Institute, the Medical Institute, the Pharmaceutical Institute etc. The number of students who graduated from all these higher educational institutes increased steadily.
+In 1923-24 academic year only 21 Uzbek student were enrolled in the Central Asian University.
+By academic year 1939 the number of students graduated from different who higher educational institutes reached up to 20,000 and by 1959 the number was 1,05,000 and the number of persons having higher education per